uwe-app/bracket/examples/files/partial-document.md

 A partial block which renders a template passed using the special `@partial-block` variable.

 ---
 {{# > partial-block message="Hello partial block!"}}
-This is some content for the `@partial-block` variable.
+> This is the inner template rendered by the `@partial-block` variable.
 {{/partial-block}}
 ---